lfepp/scheduleduty/README.md

 `--base-name`: The base name for the escalation policy and schedules

+`--layer-name`: The base name for each new escalation policy level to be appended by the integer value of the level number

 ## Testing

 1. Create a file `config.json` that includes your command-line arguments for testing: